MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-is-the-tmc-file-.md

 ---
-title: What is the TMC file
+title: What is the TMC File
 description: What is the TMC file ms.date: 04/20/2017
 ---